Nose Surgery

 Improving the shape and function of the nose and septum can be performed through an open technique with a small incision disguised on the undersurface of the nose or a closed technique with incisions limited to inside the nostrils.
 While each individual’s nose is different and every operation is customized, Dr. Sullivan most commonly performs closed rhinoplasty

 Through incisions hidden inside the nose, the structures can be carefully sculpted and refined for a natural appearance.
 Cartilage grafts can be harvested from the septum to provide soft natural tissue for improved nasal tip definition or projection or to smooth the depression from the eyebrow to the nose.
-Cartilage grafts are also often used to smooth the contours of the nasal dorsum, improve dorsal aesthetic lines, and improve breathing with internal nasal valve grafts.
+Cartilage grafts are also often used in Rhinoplasty to smooth the contours of the nasal dorsum, improve dorsal aesthetic lines, and improve breathing with internal nasal valve grafts.
 Most rhinoplasty operations take 2-3 hours with general anesthesia and patients are able to comfortably leave the hospital on the same day.

 Rhinoplasty Boston